Crich: Crich Mineral Railway

+The railway was probably the first metre gauge railway in the world.

+End of quarrying

 Cliff Quarry closed in 1957, though it restarted at the western end until 2010 when it was mothballed.
 The eastern end was bought by the Tramway Museum in 1959.

 Hilt's Quarry closed in 1933 and is derelict.
 For 38 years, Rolls-Royce used it for dumping low-level radioactive waste such as enriched uranium, cobalt-60 and carbon-14.
 Following a campaign and blockades by villagers in the Crich and District Environment Action Group, dumping ceased in 2002.
 In 2004 the Government backed an Environment Agency document banning further dumping, and Rolls-Royce will be required to restore and landscape the site.

 Memorial tower

+The memorial tower ('Crich Stand') was completed in 1923 as a memorial to the 11,409 soldiers from the Sherwood Foresters Regiment who died in World War I, a dedication that was later extended to include World War II.
+It was built on an limestone outcrop above the village, at an altitude of 1000 ft above sea level.
+The location is symbolic because it is widely visible across, and gives views of, both of the two counties from which the regiment was raised (Nottinghamshire and Derbyshire).
+It is the destination of an annual pilgrimage on the first Sunday in July.

-The memorial tower ('Crich Stand') was completed in 1923.
-The large plaque in the foreground dedicates the tower to the memory of the soldiers from the Sherwood Foresters (Nottinghamshire & Derbyshire) Regiment who died in World War I and World War II.
-Two further plaques are found beneath the railings, either side of the door.
-One further dedicates the memorial to those who died serving in the Sherwood Foresters regiment from 1945 to 1970, while the other further dedicates it to those who died serving the Worcestershire and Sherwood Foresters Regiment from 1970 to 2007 and the Mercian Regiment since 2007.
-The small plaque to the left is dedicated to Brigadier J.H.M.
+Besides the main dedication, two further plaques dedicate the memorial to those who died serving in the Sherwood Foresters regiment from 1945 to 1970, and to those who died serving the Worcestershire and Sherwood Foresters Regiment from 1970 to 2007 and the Mercian Regiment since 2007.
+A nearby small plaque is dedicated to Brigadier J.H.M.
 Hackett, 'Last Colonel The Sherwood Foresters 1965 – 1970 and First Colonel The Worcestershire and Sherwood Foresters Regiment'.

+National Tramway Museum

+Beneath Crich Stand, at the northern end of Crich village, is the National Tramway Museum (also known as Crich Tramway Village) which is the UK's largest and most comprehensive museum of trams and tramways.
+The museum contains over 80 trams built between 1873 and 1982 and includes several exhibitions and a recreated period street containing a working pub, cafe, shop and various pieces of period street furniture.

+Many of the museum's collection of trams are operational, and carry passengers on journeys through the period street and out into the local countryside on a 1.6 km long running track.
+Along the way are the preserved 1763 facade of the Derby Assembly Rooms, a recreated Victorian public park, a woodland sculpture trail and a display on the local lead mining industry.